risc0/risc0/docs/metal-optimization-progress.md

   behind `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1`: a focused inline `sltiu` loop passed 25/25, but the inline full rv32im prove suite failed in `sltiu` with a direct eval-check verifier mismatch at row 31840 col 0.
+- Full Metal eval-check is now the runtime default in this branch.
+The default full rv32im prove suite passed 46/46 with one ignored Metal regression test, and a default full-suite run with `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1` also passed 46/46.
+The old CPU eval-check fallback remains available with `RISC0_RV32IM_METAL_EVAL_CHECK=0`;
+  a focused `sltiu` fallback sanity run passed with that env set.
+- Before flipping the runtime default, the scoped full-Metal path passed five consecutive non-serial full-suite verifier runs with `RISC0_RV32IM_METAL_EVAL_CHECK=1 RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`: each run passed 46/46, with the ignored Metal regression test skipped unless `--ignored` is provided.
 - The branch also has an ignored focused regression test for the scoped eval-check mitigation:
   `RISC0_RV32IM_METAL_EVAL_CHECK=1